1 Barceloneta

-The beach is found in Ciutat Vella district.
-Together with Barceloneta it is one of the most traditional beaches in Barcelona.
+The beach is found in the Ciutat Vella district.
+Together Barceloneta is one of the most traditional beaches in Barcelona.
 The beach is considered to be a favourite among local people as around 70% of all visitors are local residents.
-The Location of the beach allows you to get there by public transport or even on foot.
+The location of the beach allows you to get there by public transport or even on foot.
 (Metro stop – Barceloneta, Line 4) One of the most important features about San Sebastia is that the beach has an area for disabled people with the bathing assistance service.
 Amphibian bathing chairs are available as well.
 This whole area is highly adapted for disabled visitors with its wooden walkways, special changing rooms and showers.

 Metro: Line 4 – Barceloneta

-This beach is located in the Sant Marti district and is 400 metres long; it is quite close to the Olympic Marina and is full with fantastic beachside bars and restaurants.
+This beach is located in the Sant Marti district and is 400 metres long; it is quite close to the Olympic Marina and is full of fantastic beachside bars and restaurants.
 The beach is usually visited by people who live outside of Barcelona.
-It is popular among families with children and is considered as one of the quietest beaches in Barcelona.
+It is popular among families with children and is considered one of the quietest beaches in Barcelona.
 The beach has various sports and leisure equipment including two volleyball courts, a games area and Ping-Pong tables.
 As well as San Sebastia beach, Nova Icaria has an area for disabled people.
 The service and equipment are exactly the same as in San Sebastia, so you have many options.

 Bogatell beach is very close to the Olympic Port, found in the Sant Marti district it is around 600 metres long.
 This beach is considered as being one of the safest beaches in the city.
 The average age of Bogatell visitors is seen to be one of the highest, around 38 years.
 The beach has some sports equipment including two volleyball courts and Ping-Pong tables.
 It has lifeguard services, showers and ramps to take you on to the beach, bars, restaurants, parking, etc. The promenade runs up to Sant Sebastia Beach, in the Barceloneta district.

 Bus: 6, 36, 41, 92, 141